-- Work completed prior to award is not eligible for reimbursement or for match.
-There are two exceptions: - Professional services and materials purchased or donated, but not installed, up to three years prior to the application deadline may be applied toward the matching share. - Acquisition costs retroactive no more than one year prior to the application deadline are eligible costs. - Comprehensive Planning/Master Planning/Management Plans/Open Space Plans. - Application preparation. - Contingencies, training, travel, OJT wages, working capital, marketing, taxes, interest, purchase of operational or maintenance equipment, salaries and wages, indirect costs, overhead or operating expenses, rent/lease are ineligible unless noted otherwise above. - Fundraising events/expenses. - Bond interest and associated fees.
-The interest associated with a Bond or Bond Anticipation Note (BAN) cannot be calculated into project cost, whether for reimbursement or local match. - Lobbying expenses. - Costs that are not adequately justified or that do not directly support the project.
+Work completed prior to award is not eligible for reimbursement or for match.
+There are two exceptions:

+- Professional services and materials purchased or donated, but not installed, up to three years prior to the application deadline may be applied toward the matching share. - Acquisition costs retroactive no more than one year prior to the application deadline are eligible costs. - Comprehensive Planning/Master Planning/Management Plans/Open Space Plans. - Application preparation. - Contingencies, training, travel, OJT wages, working capital, marketing, taxes, interest, purchase of operational or maintenance equipment, salaries and wages, indirect costs, overhead or operating expenses, rent/lease are ineligible unless noted otherwise above. - Fundraising events/expenses. - Bond interest and associated fees.
+The interest associated with a Bond or Bond Anticipation Note (BAN) cannot be calculated into project cost, whether for reimbursement or local match. - Lobbying expenses. - Costs that are not adequately justified or that do not directly support the project. - Security cameras, solar panels, Electric Vehicle (EV) charging stations.